 TSheets – 3.9 star rating as of June 8, 2020

 These are the different prices we’ve seen for these products.
-The cheapest product to get simple face recognition is Jibble and the most expensive is TSheets.
-However, cheapest doesn’t always mean it’s the most cost efficient solution.
+The cheapest product to get simple face recognition is Jibble, and the most expensive is QuickBooks Time (formerly TSheets).
+However, the most affordable doesn’t always translate to the most cost-efficient solution.

-If you are looking to get more out of your time tracking app such as GPS tracking and payroll integrations, then Timeero will be a better value for you in terms of pricing.
+If you are looking to get more out of your time tracking apps such as GPS tracking and payroll integrations, then Timeero will be a better value for you in terms of pricing.

 Timeero $5/user/month + $10 base fee.